teenangst/Imp-Maps-Downloader/readme.md

 1. Run `ImpMapsDownloader.exe`
 2. Current maps which you don't already have installed will be installed and there is a readout on progress
-3. By default step 2 is done every 5 minutes, this can be changed in `config.json` under `interval` - note, the shortest time is 5 minutes, if you set this to `0` it will not refresh
+3. By default step 2 is done every 5 minutes, this can be changed in `config.json` under `interval` - note, the shortest time is 1 minute, if you set this to `0` it will not refresh

 ## GameDays